 We don't actually score the section as a whole, as different specs will have different pros and cons, and the best choice really depends on your needs and preferences.

-For more info, take a look at our sensor specifications tests and scores article.
+For more info, take a look at our sensor specifications tests article.

 Our Buttons section includes the following subcategories: